Photo: Unknown (prototype asset) / project prototype

 FAQ

 How far ahead to book for cherry blossom season?
-6–12 months for the finest ryokan and luxury hotels in Kyoto and Tokyo (the extraordinary demand — Tawaraya and Hiiragiya book out a year ahead for late March/early April).
+6–12 months for the best ryokan and luxury hotels in Kyoto and Tokyo (Tawaraya and Hiiragiya book out a year ahead for late March/early April).
 3–4 months for standard hotels.
-The extraordinary variability of the exact bloom date (can shift 10 days earlier or later than forecast) means booking specific nights is a gamble — book flexible cancellation rates where possible.
+The exact bloom date can shift up to 10 days earlier or later than forecast, so booking specific nights is something of a gamble — choose flexible cancellation rates where possible.

 Is it possible to see cherry blossoms and koyo on the same trip?
-No — cherry blossom peaks late March/early April and koyo peaks mid-late November.
-A Japan trip in April experiences cherry blossoms; a November trip experiences koyo.
-The extraordinary Japan that chooses between these two extraordinary seasonal events is the fundamental Japan travel decision.
+No — cherry blossom peaks in late March/early April and koyo peaks in mid-to-late November.
+An April trip means cherry blossoms; a November trip means koyo.
+Choosing between the two is the fundamental Japan travel-planning decision.